xstarkit/kyn/README.md

     - 1: simple smoothing
   * **par19 ...
 Stokes**
     - definition of output
+    - -1: the output is defined according to the XFLT0001 keyword of the SPECTRUM extension of the data file, where "Stokes:0" means photon number density flux, "Stokes:1" means Stokes parameter Q divided by energy and "Stokes:2" means Stokes parameter U divided by energy
     - 0: photon number density flux per bin (Stokes parameter I divided by energy) with the polarisation computations switched off
     - 1: photon number density flux per bin (Stokes parameter I divided by